 There are various ways to determine the value/cost of the stock issued and the number of units still in hand.

 The perpetual and periodic stock-taking systems are the two most often used techniques for determining the value of stock movement and stock remaining in the warehouse, respectively.
 Let’s look into these systems in further depth.

 A perpetual system depends on the accounting system being sufficiently sophisticated to be able to record the cost of sales as each item is sold.

 It allows the necessary transfer from stock account to the cost of goods sold in the account to be made at the time the sale is made.
 Consequently, the balance on the stock account at any time represents the actual stock.

-Although the use of a perpetual system has many advantages it can be expensive to operate.
-However, where stock records are computerised it is both cheaper and more convenient to operate such a system.
-It is therefore being used by an increasing number of firms.
+Although using a perpetual system has many advantages, it can be expensive to operate.
+However, where stock records are computerised, operating such a system is cheaper and more convenient.
+An increasing number of firms are therefore using it.

 Nevertheless, it remains the case that some businesses, especially small firms, still use a periodic system.
 Here, no attempt is made to determine the cost of goods sold each time a sale is made.
-Instead, at intervals when the management wants or need to produce financial statements, the stock is physically counted, cost prices are applied and a total stock value is calculated.
-An entry is then made in the books of account debiting the cost of goods sold and crediting stock with the cost of goods sold for the whole period.
+Instead, at intervals when the management wants or needs to produce financial statements, the stock is physically counted, cost prices are applied, and a total stock value is calculated.
+An entry is then made in the books of account, debiting the cost of goods sold and crediting stock with the cost of goods sold for the whole period.

-There is no right or wrong method of stock-taking, it varies according to nature and type of business.
-One method which is suitable for one business may not be useful for another.
+There is no right or wrong method of stock-taking; it varies according to nature and type of business.
+One method suitable for one business may not be useful for another.
 Hope this post helped you.